 South London and Maudsley NHS Foundation Trust

-A defining feature of the IoPPN is its partnership with the South London and Maudsley NHS Foundation Trust (SLaM), the largest mental health trust in the country.
-As well as serving the communities of South London, SLaM provides specialist services for people from across the UK and beyond.
+A defining feature of the IoPPN is its partnership with the South London and Maudsley NHS Foundation Trust, the largest mental health trust in the country.
+As well as serving the communities of South London, the Trust provides specialist services for people from across the UK and beyond.

-The IoPPN and SLaM subscribe to a Statement of Common Purpose:
+The IoPPN and the Maudsley NHS Trust subscribe to a Statement of Common Purpose: